Application to master programmes - general information

 2) Conditional Admission

-If you have not completed all of the requirements for your degree on the last application date, you must submit 1) documentation of your studies confirming that you have fulfilled at least 75% of your degree requirements, 2) a document confirming registration and what you are studying in your last semester plus 3) a certificate from the issuing University (signed by Director of studies or equivalent) stating exactly when the final degree will be issued.
-Note again that all supporting documentation needs to be posted well in time so as to safely arrive before the deadline.
+If you have not completed all of the requirements for your degree on the last application date, you must submit 1) documentation of your studies confirming that you have fulfilled at least 75% of your degree requirements, 2) a document confirming registration and what you are studying in your last semester plus 3) a certificate from the issuing University (signed by Director of studies or equivalent) that you are likely to fulfil the requirements for the final degree before the end of August.

 See the university's central pages about application to get certificates and other documents.
 There you can find the document Statement of enrollment status for students in their final year of bachelor's studies.

-If you are an EU/EEA citizen or a citizen outside EU/EEA, with a conditional admission notification, you must be able to present the final degree when registering for the programme - at the programme start in late August.
+If you have a conditional admission notification, you must be able to present the final degree when registering for the programme - at the programme start in late August.

 If you have obtained a conditional admission and you are a citizen outside EU/EEA, and thus require a study visa to enter Sweden, you should start applying for a visa immediately after receiving the conditional admission notification which is issued as a pdf via your personal pages at Universityadmissions.se. in the end of March.
 More information can be found at the Swedish Migration Board ("Migrationsverket").
 Then click Studying in Sweden > Universities and university college in the left side menu.
 All admitted students will also get further e-mail information directly from us as soon as the admission process is finished.